pihart/pokemon/README.md

 ## Playback

-Playback any run given the sequence of random numbers:
+Playback any run given its sequence of random numbers:

 ### Setup